Iman-7/8-bit-signed-sequential-multiplier-divider/README.md

 # 8-bit signed sequential multiplier/divider

+We implemented an 8-bit signed sequential multiplier/divider using Verilog HDL.

 #### How to build and use the code

 To build the code: you will simply download this GitHub repo and run it using Vivado.